gsaldutti/Forecasting-Net-Prophet/README.md

-In this Challenge, I will assume the role of a growth analyst at MercadoLibre - a very popular e-commerce site in Latin America.
+In the Assignment, I will assume the role of a growth analyst at MercadoLibre - a very popular e-commerce site in Latin America.
 With a task of analyzing the company's financial and user data, I need to find various ways to make the company grow.
 Using my newly acquired skills of forecasting the future with Prophet, I will predict search traffic and translate it into the ability to successfully trade the stock.

 # Forecasting

 Forecasting With Prophet

-"How to install" in order to properly run the code.
+How to install

 ## Overview of the project and project goals